 And we're looking to expand to the East Coast and to get three programs going simultaneously.

-And so, but that takes that takes funds.
+And so, but that takes funds.

-That takes obviously dollars to do.
+That takes, obviously, dollars to do.

 Well, that's what I wanted the listeners to know.

-Paul Paul gave us Paul gave us insights here today.
+Paul gave us insights here today.

-It's a tentative warfare.
+It's a tenet of warfare.

 You engage the enemy as the enemy sets the engagement.